Wall Street finishes mixed as tech slump offsets other gains - WTMJ

 AP Business Writers

 Financial stocks had some of the best gains.
-Wells Fargo and Citigroup were up 2% or more.
+Wells Fargo rose 3.3% and Citigroup gained 2.8%.

-Tech stocks were mostly lower.
-Apple fell 3.6% and Facebook was down 2.1%.

 “Interest rates reflect a real economic recovery and they’re not going back down anytime soon,” said Brad McMillan, chief investment officer for Commonwealth Financial Network.
 “Right now, the market is struggling with that.”